salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Explicit

+Explicit codes are related to business logic responses.

 * 200 OK
 * 201 Created
 * 202 Accepted
 	* For async operations (accepted the submission)
+* 304 Not modified
+	* Routes MAY respond to etag or if-modified headers
 * 400 Bad Request
 * 401 Unauthorized
 	* Request is not authenticated